 When “Sara: Woman in Gold” arrived to its rightful home, my client emailed me: “Everyone who sees it says that the painting is amazing.
 And so do I. You did a wonderful job.
 Thank you again.
 There are so many surprises that you have put into it.”
 Earlier when he just received the email picture of the painting, he had said that it was all that he hoped it would be.

 Wouldn’t it be great if I created your portrait or that of your loved one(s)?
-Call or email me to give me your info.
-Together we can spread the enjoyment of aesthetics very far and very wide.
+Call or email me today (!) give me your info/ideas.
+I’m caring and understanding and I can make a portrait for you that you will love and cherish.

 Related Posts from the Portrait Painter: